Profile

 1. 1

-Prepare the artichokes by removing the tough outer leaves and thorns, leaving a bit of the stem intact, then slice them thinly.
+Trim the artichokes by removing the tough leaves and thorns, leaving a bit of the stem, then slice them thinly into wedges.

 2. 2

-Soak the artichokes in water with lemon juice to prevent them from browning.
+Pop the artichokes into a bowl of water with lemon juice to prevent them turning brown.

 3. 3

-Finely chop the garlic and gently sauté it in a pan with a drizzle of olive oil.
+Finely chop the garlic and gently soften it in a pan with a drizzle of olive oil.

 4. 4

-Add the drained artichokes, parsley, and a splash of water to the pan, and gently stew until just tender.
+Add the drained artichokes, parsley, and a splash of water to the pan, then simmer until just tender but still with a bit of bite.

 5. 5

-Beat the eggs in a bowl with salt, pepper, and the grated caciocavallo.
+Whisk the eggs in a bowl with salt, pepper, and the grated caciocavallo cheese.

 6. 6